This page gives an overview of the Benelux cooperation, objectives, its advantages and priorities

 Commitment to a regional agreement is higher than to global agreements, simply because the regional problems are visible.
 The dangers of climate change and the involvement of regional stakeholders give people a sense of urgency to act now.
 It gives people the feeling of ownership which increases motivation even more.

-Top climate priorities for 2022
+Top climate priorities

 - Benelux conference report on climate education (2019) (FR/NL)